 To see our performance tables, please click on the link below:

-There were 13 children in total in Y6 cohort here at St Joseph’s Catholic Primary school.
-Of those 13, 4 were on the SEND register which equates to 30%.
-Each pupil is therefore each child represent 7.6%
+There were 26 children in total in Y6 cohort here at St Joseph’s Catholic Primary school.
+Of those 26, 2 were on the SEND register and 4 children were classed as disadvantaged and 3 were classed as Ever 6 FSM.

 National and Local Information